samchristywork/terminal-calendar/README.md

 Users can also configure the editor by setting the `EDITOR` environment variable.

+## Known Issues

+The method for deleting old backups relies on the Unix time stamp being a constant width number, and will fail briefly on Saturday November 20, 2286.

 ## Dependencies

 These are the dependencies for terminal-calendar: